juji-io/docs/docs/index.md

 All you need for creating an account on Juji platform is a working email address.

 ## Create your first chatbot

-After you sign in to Juij, just follow these simple steps to create your first chatbot.
+After you sign in to Juij, follow these simple steps to create and deploy your first Juji chatbot.

 ### Choose a template